-Med students and IMGs often ask about the best way to use the tools offered by USMLE-Rx, and the answer is typically, “It depends.”
+Med students and IMGs often ask about the best way to use Rx360+ from USMLE-Rx, and the answer is typically, “It depends.”
 Since every student starts from a different place (different strengths and weaknesses, different knowledge gaps, and different preferences in how they learn), there is no one-size-fits-all prescription.
 We realize that many students feel overwhelmed during the preclinical years and struggle to find an effective learning strategy.
 Our goal is to support you on this journey with the right tools and the right content, since the foundation of knowledge you build during your basic science years is the most important resource for success on the USMLE Step 1.

 Remember, It’s Not a Race